DavidKowarsky/worlds-elsewhere.com/README.md

-# Worlds Elsewhere Theater Company Website
+# Worlds Elsewhere Theatre Company Website

-This is a site made to promote the [Worlds Elsewhere Theater Company](https://worlds-elsewhere.com).
+This is a site made to promote the [Worlds Elsewhere Theatre Company](https://worlds-elsewhere.com).
 Unless specified, all content within is wholely owned by the company and its Executive Director, Kyle Kallgren, :copyright: 2020.

 It was hastily put together by [Adrianne Greenberg-Sud](https://pigsflew.com), and utilizes the Jeckyll theme engine.